What active ingredients can be used in a topical patch?

 There are many factors that go into “what will and what will not go through the skin?”
 There’s molecular size, molecular gravity, and a host of other issues.
 For instance, we’re often asked to produce patches containing caffeine.
 Coffee-derived caffeine doesn’t work in a patch, but caffeine derived from green tea or guarana does.

 Another example that comes up often is minerals.
 We know that minerals do not absorb through the skin without being dissolved in water.
 Yes, you’re getting magnesium from your Epsom salts bath.
 No, an electrolyte patch wouldn’t be an effective product to manufacture.
 The minerals involved don’t absorb when they’re mixed with emollient (pad-patch style) or adhesive (monolithic patch style).
+There is a new type of transdermal patch in clinical trials that offers some promise in the delivery of iron, but that uses electricity to overcome the body’s ionic resistance.

 We strongly recommend the use of no more than four active ingredients per patch.
 Our experts have found that more than four ingredients at a time can compete for the opportunity to absorb, which becomes counterproductive.
 Topical absorption is much more efficient than oral supplementation – a little goes a long way.